imandato/Milestone-2-Recipe-Project-Back/README.md

 | DELETE | `/recipe/:id` | Delete a recipe |
 | POST | `/recipe/:id/rant` | Add rant to a recipe |
 | DELETE | `/recipe/:id/rant/:rantId` | Delete a rant |

+to make this repository work on your machine be sure to run npm init -y npm install express npm install dotenv